 Arnis Residency 2020

-Wheras hyperconnectedness, constantly growing networks and a permanent acceleration of events often detache us from our immediate surroundings, this year's residents aim to use technology to help reclaiming this connection.
-Investigations made around navigational tools, naval organs, nautical yarn, and oceanic instruments of measurement were displayed at various sites in form of sculpture, installation, performance and film.
+Whereas hyperconnectedness, constantly growing networks and a permanent acceleration of events often detach us from our immediate surroundings, the residents aim to use technology to help reclaiming this connection.
+Investigations made around navigational tools, naval organs, nautical yarn, and oceanic instruments are displayed at various sites in form of sculpture, installation, performance and film.

 In his work ‘Island Shoals’, Hugo investigates Arnis as a former island, explores its geographical delimitations defined by a flooded area and exposes its ambiguous status in relation to islands as both a welcoming retreat and an exclusionary place of escape.
 Inspired by nautical charts and navigation marks, Hugo’s work made of sail cloth shows an abstract version of a shoal buoy — a floating device serving to reveal reefs, sandbanks or other hazards.